Frequently Asked Questions

 How many CSOs are currently serving in the program and where?

-As the startup state of the program 5 years ago, Arizona has over 300 CSOs.
-An additional 300 CSOs represent programs in Oregon, Michigan, Texas, Florida, Georgia, New York, Pennsylvania, and Delaware.
-In the country of Kuwait we have over 75 CSOs!
-Sonora, Mexico also has over 60 CSOs while 24 students in Nairobi, Kenya have just started.
-New states to join the program include New Jersey, Louisiana, Iowa, California, South Carolina and we are currently coordinating with additional states in Mexico.
+As the startup start of the program, Arizona trained over 300 CSOs.
+In the recent years, additional 300 CSOs represent programs in Oregon, Michigan, Texas, Florida, Georgia, New York, Pennsylvania, and Delaware.
+In the country of Kuwait, over 75 CSOs have been trained!
+Sonora and Guanajuato of Mexico have also trained over 275 CSOs while over 50 students in Nairobi, Kenya have completed the required training.
+New cabinets are preparing to join the program, including New Jersey, Louisiana, Iowa, California, South Carolina and we are currently coordinating with additional states in Mexico.

 What makes the CSO Program different from other leadership programs?

-Chief Science Officers are required to complete Action Plans at their campus and progress through requirements to level up in the program.
+Chief Science Officers are required to complete Action Plans at their campus and in their communities to advocate for STEM awareness.
+CSOs can progress through requirements to level up in the program to advance their leadership skills and collaborate with community partners to create opportunities in Science, Technology, Engineering and Math.
 CSOs are expected to participate in a Community Impact Project during level 3 and a Global Networking Project as they continue to progress to level 5.
 Mentors are STEM industry professionals and support in a variety of ways during the project planning at all levels.
-Levels 2, 3, 4 and 5 CSOs are also required to mentor new CSOs and share their knowledge during Leadership Training Institutes and Cabinet Meetings.

 What have they done so far?

-The CSOs are very busy!
-Some CSOs have taken on STEM-onstration projects to present to lower grade levels while other CSOs have created clubs on their campus to engage their peers in STEM.
-Many CSOs have organized presentations, morning announcements, informational bulletin boards, STEM Nights, STEAM Weeks, Professional Panels, community events and STEAM Challenges on their campuses!
+The CSOs are focused on our motto – Don’t just HOPE it happens, MAKE it happen.
+They are always working to make an impact!
+Some CSOs have taken on STEMonstration projects to present to PK-5th grade levels while other CSOs have created clubs on their campus to engage their peers in STEM.
+Many CSOs have organized presentations, morning announcements, informational bulletin boards, STEM Nights, STEAM Weeks, Professional Panels, community events and STEAM Challenges.
 CSOs serve on various Advisory Councils, including the National Inventor’s Hall of Fame and NASA’s Infiniscope Project.
 CSOs from Michigan, Oregon, Kuwait, Georgia, Sonora and Arizona have traveled to Washington, D.C. for CSO International Summits and many conferences to include the U.S. News & World Report STEM Solutions Conference and STEM Ecosystems Convenings.
 CSOs have also presented at the National Science Foundation’s ITEST STELAR Conference 3 years in a row.
-CSOs from all regions are invited to travel to Arizona for the CSO Leadership Conference in 2021!
+CSOs from all regions are invited to travel to Arizona for the CSO Leadership Conference in 2022!

 Be sure to check out our Instagram to see what the CSOs are doing around the world at: https://www.instagram.com/cso_international/